daniel-auler/HackerNewsApp/README.md

-Certainly, here's the updated version:

 # HackerNews App

 Welcome to the HackerNews App!
 This project allows you to browse articles from the Hacker News website, providing features such as article deletion (locally) and favoriting.

 ## What is this?

 This repository contains the codebase for the HackerNews App.
 It enables users to browse articles from Hacker News and perform actions like deleting articles locally and marking articles as favorites.
 Additionally, the app notifies users of new articles as soon as they appear on the website.
+The app has a swipe list, local favorite handler, and local delete handler.
+It is offline first and it will show the data cached before showing the new one if it have the internet connection.

 ## How to use this repository?